Updated: Jul 15

 The story I've been writing is no less than cathartic.
 Every word that I write feels deeply personal.

 Last week, I had to stop writing.
-I felt that my emotions were blurring my intentions for the main story.
+I felt that my emotions were blurring my intentions for my story.

 To be honest, what were my intentions?
 I had the beginning and the end of the story in mind, but the meat of the story was left to be desired.
 I would write, then pause.
 My finger wanted to press delete so bad.

-In my heart I knew that I did not want to delete what I had written.
-I wanted to avoid writing more.
+In my heart, I did not want to delete what I had written.
+I just wanted to avoid writing more.
 I did not want to face the feelings that were sure to come next.
 Those feelings had been inside of me for so long,I was unsure of what they might be.

 But, when you are developing a story with a character that will share the same image as you, there is always healing in tow.